-Oonagh Barry has been Head of Hounslow Music since 2008, and is the current Music Mark representative for Greater London.
-She was involved in the creation of Music Mark, the UK Association for Music Education, which came about as a result of a merger between the Federation of Music Services (FMS) and the National Association of Music Educators (NAME) in February 2013.
+Oonagh Barry has been Head of Hounslow Music since 2008.
 Oonagh is a violinist, and studied in Ireland and the Netherlands and played for a number of years before moving into education.
 She has working in classroom and instrumental settings, in both the state and private sectors.
 She is passionate about the power of music to transform young people’s lives.

 In August 2017 Jo was appointed Senior Vice President, Public Affairs, at Live Nation, having stepped down as CEO of UK Music, a post she had held for five years.
 Jo’s work at UK Music focused on lobbying Parliament, Government, MPs and policy makers on delivering policy in the best interests of the recorded, published and live music business.